 Known as “Blue Water” Navy veterans, it is estimated that between 50,000 and 90,000 military members served aboard these ships on the open water off of the coast of Vietnam and who did not go ashore will now be eligible for the same benefits as veterans who served only a few miles away on land.

 New Ruling on Disability Compensation

-The United States Court of Appeals determined that the law surrounding the payment of disability benefits to Vietnam War veterans exposed to dangerous chemicals never intended to exclude Blue Water veterans.
-Under the old laws, Blue Water veterans were able to receive medical care for illness with the VA; however, in order to claim disability compensation, they were required to prove direct connection to toxic exposure while on duty.
+The United States Court of Appeals determined that the law surrounding the payment of disability benefits to Vietnam War veterans exposed to dangerous chemicals was never intended to exclude Blue Water veterans.
+Under the old laws, Blue Water veterans were able to receive medical care for illness with the VA; however, in order to claim disability compensation, they were required to prove a direct connection to toxic exposure while on duty.